lwakefield/todilo/readme.md

 GET /user/:id/tasks - return tasks
-POST /user/:id/tasks - create a new task and return the created task
+POST /user/:id/tasks - create a new task and return the created task PATCH /user/:id/tasks - make a bulk change to all tasks DELETE /user/:id/tasks - delete all tasks

 GET /user/:id/tasks/:id - return a task
 PATCH /user/:id/tasks/:id - update a task and return the updated task